Sartaglo/tournamentorganizer/README.md

 ## Version 3.0 Roadmap

+- [ ] Support existing registrants to easily swap between hosting and non-hosting without copying and pasting their existing registration.
 - [ ] Facilitate the ability to create a category and channels for a new tournament, automating role creation and setup of permissions.
 - [ ] Restore bot state from files.